+134W.
 Beginning Fencing.
 Fundamentals of foil fencing.
 Basic technique of attack and parry, and elements of bouting and officiating.
-Fee: Staff.
+Fee: \$2.50.
+Staff.

+136W.
 Gymnastics, Apparatus, Stunts, and Tumbling.
-136W.
 Gymnastic exercises, stunts, and tumbling activities.
 Instruction in apparatus includes the horse, box, ropes, trampoline, and buck and parallel bars.
 Fee: \$2.50.
 Staff.
-1/2 h. c.

 137W.
 Beginning Tennis.
-The skills, mechanics, and rules or tennis with emphasis on the doubles game.
-I'ee: \$2.50.
+The skills, mechanics, and rules of tennis with emphasis on the doubles game.
+Fee: \$2.50.
 Staff.
-1/2 h. c.
+1⁄2 h. c.

 145W.
 Beginning Swimming.
-Adjustment to the water, fundamental skills, elementary backstroke, front crawl, and elementary water safety.
+Adjustment to the water, fundamental skills, elementary backstroke, front crawl. and elementary water safety.
 For non-swimmers.
 Fee: \$2.50.
 Staff.
-1/2 h. c.

 146W.
 Intermediate Swimming I. Proper form of the elementary back stroke, sidestroke, breast stroke, back crawl and front crawl, elementary diving, and personal safety.
 Prereq.: Health and Physical Education 145W or the equivalent.
 Fee: \$2.50.
 Staff.

-1/2 h. c.
+147W.
 Intermediate Swimming II.
-Continuation of Intermediate Swimming 1, with consideration given to the proper form for the trudgeon, trudgeon crawl, overarm sidestroke, inverted breast stroke, and the variations of the nine basic styles of swimming.
+Continuation of Intermediate Swimming I. with consideration given to the proper form for the trudgeon, trudgeon crawl, overarm sidestroke, inverted breast stroke, and the variations of the nine basic styles of swimming.
 Emphasis is placed on improving endurance as well as form.
 Prereq.: Health and Physical Education 146W or the equivalent.
 Fee: \$2.50.
-1/2 h. c.
+Staff.

-148W.
-Advanced Swimming.
-Synchronized swimming and elements of plain and fancy diving, including the competitive aspects of swimming and diving.
+of plain and fancy diving, including the competitive aspects of swimming and diving.
 Prereq.: Health and Physical Education 147W or the equivalent.
 Fee: \$2.50.
 Staff.